 On January 25, 2012, the Company entered into an Employment Agreement with Mr. Boll, effective as of February 1, 2012.
 Under the terms of the Employment Agreement, Mr. Boll will receive an initial base salary of \$60,000 per year.
 On January 25, 2012, the Board approved the issuance of an option to purchase 15,000 shares of common stock under the 2007 Plan to Mr. Boll, which was granted on February 1, 2012, the date of his employment with the Company.
 The option has an exercise price of \$3.68 per share, has a four year term and vests monthly over a 36 month period following the date of grant.
 The option vests in full upon a change of control as defined in the 2007 Plan.
 Mr. Boll has agreed to not sell more than 5% of the shares of the Company's common stock acquired through the exercise of his stock option in any monthly period without the approval of the Board of Directors.
 We may terminate Mr. Boll's employment without notice for cause, and upon 60 days' notice without cause.
-Mr. Boll's employment will also terminate upon his death or disability, or Mr. Boll may terminate his employment upon 60 days' notice.
+Mr. Boll's employment upon 60 days' notice.